Desk with Laptop, Calculator, Files and small model of house with epc colours

 What is a Cavity Wall

-Here is an example from my neighbour's modern extension which is currently in progress:
+Here is an example in my neighbour's modern extension:

-An example of a modern insulated cavity wall Cavity Wall Example
+An example of a modern insulated cavity wall Example of a Cavity Wall

 The external brick wall, and the internal block wall are clearly visible, with the gap (cavity) inbetween - in this case fully filled with insulation.